 A complicated part of GDPR is the right to be forgotten.
 With some exceptions, a customer has the right to request that all your data related to them be deleted.
 When such a request comes in, you need to be careful to not forget any place where you stored personally identifiable information about the customer.
 A data breach would quickly expose your neglect.

 When you audit your 1st- and 3rd-party data providers, keep a list handy of these data providers for such a use.

 Understand cookies and decide how conservative you want to be with user consent

 This legislation mainly concerns itself with user consent of profiling cookies and doesn’t apply to “essential” cookies required for your website to run properly.
 If you’re using cookies to send user data to 3rd parties that will then be used to track their activity across the web, you’re stripping them of their anonymity and thus will need their consent to do so.

 The key thing to understand is that profiling cookies should not be planted on an EU user’s computer until he or she provides explicit consent.
-You ca

 A cookie notice must be displayed on the site, notifying the user of the exact situation that constitutes acceptance of cookies.
 These are common options, ordered from least to most conservative: